 Socioeconomic Position

-We used two categorisations of socioeconomic position which were estimated using Latent Class Analysis (LCA) 34.
+We chose to use the term socioeconomic position.
+We used two categorisations of socioeconomic position which were estimated using Latent Class Analysis (LCA) (34).
 Fairley et al. (2014) estimated socioeconomic position categories for the BiB cohort for examining socioeconomic differences across ethnic groups, and ethnic-specific categories of socioeconomic position for examining socioeconomic differences within two ethnic groups – and found slightly different classes when socioeconomic position was stratified by ethnic group (as described in the following section).
 In both cases, socioeconomic position categories were estimated using 19 variables relating to employment, education, benefits, and material deprivation collected during the baseline questionnaire (when the mother was pregnant with the child).
-In our analysis of the effect of socioeconomic position on working memory we used the first set of socioeconomic position classifications, which included “Least socioeconomically deprived and most educated”, “Employed and not materially deprived”, “Employed and no access to money”, “Benefits and not materially deprived”, and “Most economically deprived” 34.
+In our analysis of the effect of socioeconomic position on working memory we used the first set of socioeconomic position classifications, which included “Least socioeconomically deprived and most educated”, “Employed and not materially deprived”, “Employed and no access to money”, “Benefits and not materially deprived”, and “Most economically deprived” (34).
+These groupings combine many different dimensions of socioeconomic position into one overall measure, by grouping those with similar characteristics.
+The characteristics of the groups are provided below in Table 1, and further detail is available in the paper where the model was developed (34).

+Table 1.
+List of socioeconomic groups and their characteristics (Fairley et al., 2014)